 Organisational support will be made available and covers the costs directly linked to the administration and implementation of a placement.
 Under each project, £315 will be provided per participant for the first 100 participants.
 From the 101st participant onwards, £180 will be provided per participant.

-An amount of funding will be provided to go towards the direct costs of travel for HE participants from a disadvantaged background.
-This will be dependent on distance between the home and destination organisation and will support the cost of the round trip.
+An amount of funding will be provided to go towards the direct costs of travel for placements from disadvantaged backgrounds.
+This will be dependent on distance between the sending and destination provider and will support the cost of the round trip.
 All amounts available have been outlined below:

 - 10 to 99km: £20

 - 4,000 to 7,999km: £745